Dana94/2019-website/blog/2019-09-05-coders-review-part-1.md

 > _“’I clearly have no idea,...I don’t know what you’re talking about.
 I’ve never taken a programming course!’” (pg.
 183)_

-Crowley’s honesty to the Google interviewer’s shows that you don’t need to know every algorithm or have the aptitude to solve engineering puzzles to be able to make a head-turning program.
+Crowley’s honesty to the Google interviewer’s shows that you don’t need to know every algorithm or have the penchant to solve engineering puzzles to be able to make a head-turning program.
 There is always going to be someone better than you, you need to accept that and enjoy just building something.

 ## The first programmers were women

 When coding jobs started out in the 50‘s and 60’s, men did not have the advantage of experience over women in this career since it was such a new field.
 The only testing done for potential programmers was an aptitude test which women regularly passed.
-They were payed to learn programming from the company that hired them.
+They were paid to learn programming from the company that hired them.
 This was a big deal considering other highly paid career fields such as law or engineering hardly accepted women.

 Things unfortunately began to change when companies were realizing how much they needed to emphasize the importance of coders in their business.
-Putting such a strong emphasis on programming was leading to deciding who should be hired for such a task.
+Putting such a strong emphasis on programming led to deciding who should be hired for such a task.

 Some companies required a degree to be even considered a programmer in their company.
 Women were, needless to say, lacking in the higher education department and their roles were beginning to be replaced by those with the specific requirements, men.